On August 23, 2019 my dad was called home to the Grand Architect of the Universe. He was 68 years young.

 His obituary:

-Francis Lee Hughes, age 68, of Greenfield, Ohio passed away Friday, August 23, 2019 at home.
+Francis Lee Hughes, age 68, of Greenfield, Ohio, passed away at home on Friday, August 23, 2019.

-He was born May 21, 1951, in Chillicothe, Ohio the son of Francis Gordon and Mallie Mae (Jordan) Hughes.
+He was born May 21, 1951, in Chillicothe, Ohio, the son of Francis Gordon and Mallie Mae (Jordan) Hughes.

-He was preceded in death by his wife Cindy Hughes on March 23, 2018 and both parents.
+He was preceded in death by his wife, Cindy Hughes, on March 23, 2018, and both parents.

-Cremation will take place and a private graveside service will be at the convenience of the family.
+Cremation will take place, and a private graveside service will be at the convenience of the family.

 Link: Lee Hughes’ Obituary